N-Garai/Deepfake_Shield/README.md

 ## 📖 Overview

-In an era of sophisticated digital manipulation, **Deepfake Detector** empowers you to scrutinize images with cutting-edge AI.
+In an era of sophisticated digital manipulation, **Deepfake Shield** empowers you to scrutinize images with cutting-edge AI.
 **No backend setup.
 No installation.
 100% browser-based.**

 ---

 ## ✨ Key Features

-- **🤖 AI-Powered Analysis:**
-  Integrates with Google's Gemini model for forensic image evaluation.
 - **📥 Easy Upload:**
   Drag & drop images or browse files for instant analysis.
 - **📊 Authenticity Score:**